lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

   * */usr/bin/python2.7*
   * */usr/bin/python3.4*

-From now on, we can switch between versions by entering a selection number.
-Just type the below command and pick the one you want.
+From now on, typing:

 - $ update-alternatives --config python

+will make it possible to switch versions by entering a selection number.

 ***• 6.2.2 Ruby on Rails***